MohammadDesouky/ElMenus-Assignment/README.md

 * Room
 used to cache both of food tags and food items in a local sqlite database.

-* Robolectric
-Used for just mocking activities and thier context

 ## References
 ### Paging Library